 Here’s a cue, routine, reward breakdown for running in the morning…

-- Leave your running equipment out the night before (Cue): As soon as you wake up you will see your running equipment and your mind will focus on going for a run
+- Leave your running shoes and clothes out the night before (Cue): As soon as you wake up you will see your running shoes and your mind will focus on going for a run.

 - Going for a run (Routine): This is the behavior.
-When you see your running equipment, you go out for a run
+When you see your running attire, you go out for a run.

-If the reward from your routine is positive, you’ll want to repeat it the next time to cue happens.
-With this example, you may not go for a run every day (rest days are important), but you’ll know that each time you see your running equipment in the morning and go out for a run, the experience will be rewarding.
+If the reward from your routine is positive, you’ll want to repeat it the next time.
+With this example, you may not go for a run every day, but you’ll know that each time you see your running shoes set out in the morning and go out for a run, the experience will be rewarding.

 Setting the right cue